 Shut off your editing brain for a bit, turn the phone on vibrate and refill that coffee mug… our F Stops Here series is back!
 Today we’d like to chat about why we love prints so much.

-You get the picture.
-Prints are invaluable, both to you as a photographer and to your client.
-There are so many incredible tools out there to help showcase print and frame options to your clients, including these best sellers by Design Aglow: Selling a Showpiece Portrait: Client Guide, Modern Minimalist™ Studio Look Book & Product Catalog: Deluxe Frame Shop Sales Catalog & Lookbook
+There are so many incredible tools out there to help showcase print and frame options to your clients, including these best sellers: Selling a Showpiece Portrait: Client Guide, Modern Minimalist™ Studio Look Book & Product Catalog, and Frame Shop Sales, Catalog, & Lookbook.

 ~ The F Stops Here is an exclusive collection of articles by Design Aglow, designed to be used and shared by photographers.
-Look for this column twice monthly here on the Design Aglow Blog and feel free to grab & share on your site, blog and/or social media pages with a byline and link to DesignAglow.com.
+Feel free to grab & share on your site, blog and/or social media pages with a byline and link to DesignAglow.com.